History of the Stewarts | Family Lines

 Friends of Dundee Archives

-also their poor relief records which a compliation of all those who passed through the poor house from 1861 to about 1908 There is an explanation of data but you might get place of birth and a reason for being in the poor house - there are a lot of Stewarts under S Dundee poor House
+also their poor relief records which is a compilation of all those who passed through the poor house from 1861 to about 1908 There is an explanation of data but you might get place of birth and a reason for being in the poor house - there are a lot of Stewarts under S Dundee poor House

 East Lothian